Functions to transform a world and run rules.

 + (make-world-rows (inc index) width height)))) |

-Make a world width cells from east to west, and height cells from north to
+| Make a world width cells from east to west, and height cells from north to

-+ south.
++ south.+

 +

-+height a natural number representing the height of the matrix to be created.
++++widtha natural number representing the width of the matrix to be created;+heighta natural number representing the height of the matrix to be created. | (defn make-world

 + [width height]